LiuLab-Bioelectronics-Harvard/STAgent/README.md

 2. Install the dependencies

-   We use conda to manage the dependencies and currently only support the Linux system.
+   We use conda to manage the dependencies and we have tested the results on Mac system with apple M2 chip.

    ### Mac Users